 Synchronization Overview

 Skyvia synchronization operation is used to synchronize data between cloud applications and relational databases in both directions.
-It allows configuring a synchronization operation as a package only once and then scheduling it for periodical execution to keep the data in different sources in sync automatically.
+It allows configuring a synchronization operation as a integration only once and then scheduling it for periodical execution to keep the data in different sources in sync automatically.

 Skyvia allows you to synchronize data having different structure while preserving all data relations and provides powerful mapping settings for configuring the synchronization operation.
 It supports data splitting — mapping a single table to several related tables/objects and vice versa (one-to-many).
 Skyvia synchronization does not limit you to simple column-to-column mapping.
 Skyvia allows using powerful mathematical and string expressions when mapping data.